eddyyonnie/test/README.md/README.md

 #### The best way to find out how well you fair in js content.
 #### By **{Eddy Yonnie}**
 ## Description
-* This is a programme that prompts the user to answer by choosing from the multiple choices provided.
+* This is a programme that prompts the user to answer by choosing from the multiple choices provided.IT also informs the user of the test's outcome and what next step to be taken.
 ## Setup/Installation Requirements
 * PC
 * atom